mbotos/MavensMate/README.md

 </ol>

-5. Now, let's install a couple of gems:
+<p>5.
+Now, let's install a couple of gems:</p>
 ```
 gem install savon
 gem install rubyzip
 ```
 <p><b>*Note:</b> DO NOT use sudo to work with RVM gems (http://beginrescueend.com/rubies/rubygems)</p>

-6. Finally, we need to create a TextMate shell variable that tells MavensMate where to put your projects.
-Create a shell variable named FM_PROJECT_FOLDER and set it the location of your choice:
+</p>6.
+Finally, we need to create a TextMate shell variable that tells MavensMate where to put your projects.
+Create a shell variable named FM_PROJECT_FOLDER and set it the location of your choice: </p>
 	````
 	/Users/username/development/projects
 	````